xeolabs/xeolabs.github.com/_posts/2016-11-30-xeogl-in-bimsurfer.md

 ## Background

  First, a little history.
-BIMSurfer's WebGL-based 3D viewer has been through a few evolutions, so it's been a tag-team effort in which each evolution has built upon lessons learned from the previous one.
+BIMSurfer's WebGL-based 3D viewer has been through a few evolutions, so it's been a tag-team effort in which each evolution has built upon lessons learned from the previous ones.
  <br><br>
  [Rehno Lindeque](https://twitter.com/RehnoLindeque) kicked things off with the first version in 2011, which he implemented as a facade object wrapping a [SceneJS](http://scenejs.org) scene graph.